Rancunefr/cheatsheet_vim/README.md

 You will find in this repository the Latex source file, a Makefile, and of course the pdf.

-If you want only the pdf file, you can download it [here](https://github.com/SebDruon/cheatsheet_vim/blob/master/cheatsheet_vim.pdf)
+If you want only the pdf file, you can download it [here](https://github.com/Rancunefr/cheatsheet_vim/blob/master/cheatsheet_vim.pdf)

 Have fun,

-Seb
+Rancune